 Another fantastic campground, this campground had expansive views of the ocean.
 Each site had an electric hook up and plenty of space.

-Stop 1: Enderts Beach
+Enderts Beach

 A secluded beach off the beaten path, Enderts Beach was a great start to the day.
-This 2.5 mile trail leads down to a beach for some tide pooling.
+This 2.5-mile trail leads down to a beach for some tide pooling.

 The short trail begins along the side of a cliff providing glimpses of the beach below.
-Meandering through coastal forest, hikers eventually emerge onto the beach.
+Meandering through the coastal forest, hikers eventually emerge onto the beach.

 With striking rock formations and impressive tide pooling, the amount of time you spend at this beach is entirely up to you.
 Whether you just want a quick look or are interested in spending more time exploring the area, the beach is almost entirely your own to explore.

-Stop 2: Ossagon Trail to Gold Bluff Beach
+Ossagon Trail to Gold Bluff Beach

 An exquisite combination between land and sea, the Ossagon Trail is truly wonderful.
 Listed as one of the 100 Classic Hikes of California, it’s easy to see why it is such a beloved trail.

 Starting to lose elevation, the descent to the ocean begins.
 There is roughly 1000’ of elevation loss to get to the beach which means that needs to be gained back on the way out.
 The trail is not very steep and the elevation is gradual.
 Reaching the beach feels so rewarding.
-It stretches for miles and there’s plenty of areas to explore.
+It stretches for miles and there are plenty of areas to explore.

 Take your time going back up.
 I was again struck by the magnificence of the redwoods the same way I was on the way in.

-Stop 3: Fern Canyon
+Fern Canyon

 My favorite stop of the day and honestly the entire trip is Fern Canyon.
 This small canyon trail is filled with cascading ferns.
-Walking between these impressive walls of flora it feels other worldly.
+Walking between these impressive walls of flora it feels otherworldly.

 The trail loops through the canyon and brings you back to the trailhead, or you can explore the canyon as much as you’d like and go back the way that you came.
 The canyon can have varying amounts of water in it so be sure to wear waterproof shoes!

 There is a day pass fee in this area of $10 and in the summer it is permit entrance only.
-During periods of heavy rain the area is sometimes closed due to the road conditions leading to the canyon.
+During periods of heavy rain, the area is sometimes closed due to the road conditions leading to the canyon.
 So be sure to check the day before.
 It’s a rough road and when the potholes are filled with water it’s hard to tell how deep they are, take it slow.
 There is also a stream crossing you might have to do with your vehicle during periods of high rain.

 Where to Stay